Top 10 Goals To Measure For Informational Websites

 4) Comment Rate

 Many informational websites also offer some type of means of people commenting on the post, article, or video that has been published.
-If you know the number of people who arrived on a given page (or even the number of times the page was loaded via pageviews) and you know the number of people who left a comment, it becomes easy to calculate the comment rate.
-Just divide the comment amount by the sessions or pageviews.
+If you know the number of people who arrived on a given page (or even the number of times the page was loaded via pageviews) and you know the number of people who left a comment, you can easily calculate the comment rate by dividing the comment amount by the sessions or pageviews.

-Along with looking at the people who left comments, you can also evaluate the nature of the comments.
-Were these people leaving comments frustrated or confused?
-Or were they adding additional information?
-Or were they simply leaving a comment to say thanks for the help?
+Along with looking at the people who left comments, you can also evaluate the sentiment of the comments.
+Whether you do this manually or programmatically, the idea is to understand if people leaving comments were frustrated or satisfied by the article.
 By evaluating the tonality and intention of the comments, you can get an idea of whether or not people are benefiting from the information your website provides.

 5) Reaching Out

-Similar to comments or reaching out for help, you can also include a method on your website for people to rate your information article.
+As another way to understand if people are satisfied by the information provided, you can also include a method on your website for people to rate the information in the article.
 This can be particularly helpful for reference or help content.
-To make sure people use it, you can even trigger a prompt to get people to rate your material as they are about to exit the page.
+To make sure people use it, you can even trigger a prompt asking people to rate your material as they are about to exit the page or when they scroll to a certain point lower on the page.
 Even if the rating is only a simple thumbs up or thumbs down, this can give you a wealth of information about what people are thinking and if they are benefiting from your article.
 It also gives you an idea of priority—the articles with the most thumbs down probably need help.

 Granted, this can be skewed by people who really dislike your material being more likely to rate the content before they go.
 So, to make a rating more meaningful, you typically want to compare it to other measures—like time spent or bounce rate.
-If the bounce rate is quite high, the time spent is low, and you have a lot of thumbs down ratings, then a problem exists.
-But, if everything else seems okay, except for a rather high amount of thumbs down, it might be skewed by a group of unhappy visitors.
+If the bounce rate is quite high, the time spent is low, and you have a lot of thumbs down ratings, then a problem exists and this page should be reviewed.
+But, if all other metrics are within acceptable parameters, except for a rather high number of thumbs down, it might be skewed by a group of unhappy visitors.

 7) Social Share Rate and Volume

-If your website presents informational material that is of use to the people reading it, chances are there are many different kinds of people who should be reading that material.
-An informative news article might be shared with family or friends.
-A helpful resource offering advice on how to solve a problem or make a purchase might be shared with colleagues.
-The better the content, the more likely it is it will be shared.
+If your website presents informational material that is of use to the people reading it, chances are readers should want to share that article with family, friends, co-workers, or the people they are connected with on social networks.
+The better the content, the more likely it will be shared.

-One of the first things to measure here is how many people directly shared the article?
-Using something like AddThis share buttons, you can track how many people click on a share button on your website and how many people are copying the link in the address bar.
+One of the first things to measure is how many people directly shared the article.
+Using something like AddThis share buttons, you can track how many people click on a share button on your website and how many people copy the link in the address bar.

-From here, you can also track the total share volume.
-There are different ways to find this – if you are evaluation a single URL, you can get this via a variation on Facebook’s API.
-While not perfect, this gives you a way of more broadly understanding what informational material people are referencing from your website.
-The better quality your information, the more likely it is it will be shared far and wide.
+From here, you can also track the total share volume with tools like SharedCount.
+While not perfect, these methods give you a way of understanding what informational material people are referencing from your website.
+The better quality of your information, the more likely it is it will be shared far and wide.

-Finally, you also want to know how many people came back to your website after the article was shared.
-This gives you a way to know if people you saw the share came back to your website.
+Finally, you also want to know how many people came back to your website after the article was shared by looking at traffic arriving from social media networks.
+This gives you a way to know if people who saw the shared link came to your website.
 That is interesting, but is more meaningful when you realize this is a proxy to tell you something about the people who originally shared your piece: the more people who come back, the more it means the people who originally shared the article actually understand your article and understood who else could benefit from the article.

 8) Backlink Volume